 While supplements may help boost your immune system, some supplements come with chemicals or compounds that can interact with your current over-the-counter medication or other prescriptive medicine and may either give you an allergic reaction or reduce the efficacy of your medication.
 Some supplements may also have chemicals or compounds that may also be unhealthy for you as well without you knowing it, especially if you have a health condition.

-A more natural way to get the nutrients you need in fruits and vegetables.
+A more natural way to get the nutrients you need is in fruits and vegetables.
 Consuming fruits and vegetables not only provides the top nutrients you need to boost immunity, but also provides many substances that can keep your body strong, healthy, and happy!

 Unfortunately, not a lot of people eat enough fruits and vegetables.
 According to a study from Manila Standard, three out of four Filipinos are not eating the required fruits and vegetables where we are getting top nutrients from.
 Another survey also showed that people in urban areas like cities are more fond of meats, poultry, and fats as compared to people living in rural areas.
 Moreover, the same survey also revealed that most households are not meeting the estimated average requirement for some of the top nutrients needed to help boost immunity.